saramostafaali/Data-Visualization-of-Flight-Delays-and-Cancellations-/README.md

 # Data Visualization of Flight Delays and Cancellations

-In this project, I’ll create visualizations to reveal insights, highlight patterns and tell a story from Flight Delays and Cancellations data set.
+In this project, I’ll create visualizations to reveal insights, highlight patterns and tell a story from flight delays and cancellations data set.

 ## The Datasets
 This data comes from a Kaggle dataset, it tracks the on-time performance of US domestic flights operated by large air carriers in 2015.
 You can find the dataset in supporting materials at the bottom of this page.